mc-cat-tty/Packmate/README_EN.md

 * Has the option to copy packet content in the required format
 * Can concatenate adjacent packets
 * Can urldecode text automatically
-* Can automatically decode GZIPed HTTP
+* Can automatically decompress GZIPed HTTP
+* Can automatically deflate WebSockets with permessages-deflate extension

 ![Main window](screenshots/Screenshot.png)
 ## Cloning